 If you are enrolled in a program already approved to be offered in a fully online format (list is available here: https://umdearborn.edu/academics/graduate-studies/online-learning), you will be able to complete your program fully online.
 There will be no difference in the degree credential awarded.
 The diploma would read exactly the same.

-If you are enrolled in a program that is not approved to be offered in a fully online format, you will need to transition to on-campus instruction when campus reopens in order to graduate.
+If you are enrolled in a program that is not approved to be offered in a fully online format, you will need to transition to on-campus instruction in order to graduate.
 By starting this degree program online, there is a risk that you will not be able to complete your degree if you cannot obtain the F-1 student visa or enter the US when you need to transition to on-campus attendance.

 The semesters that you complete remotely, online, will not count toward CPT or OPT eligibility.
 In order to be eligible for CPT or OPT, students must have been enrolled full-time, on-campus, in F-1 status for two consecutive semesters.

-The timing of your arrival on campus and the full-time semesters that you are able to complete in F-1 status are important considerations to keep in mind if you intend to participate in co-curricular internships and work opportunities as part of your graduate program.
+The timing of your arrival on campus and the full-time semesters that you are able to complete in F-1 status are important considerations to keep in mind if you intend to participate in co-curricular internships and work opportunities as part of your academic program.

-You are not required to obtain an F-1 student visa in order to begin your graduate program online from your home country.
+You are not required to obtain an F-1 student visa in order to begin your academic program online from your home country.
 You must have your visa, however, for the semester in which you plan to physically join the University and enroll for the on-campus program.

-If your current I-20 is for the fall semester and you will not be able to obtain your visa in time to join the University for the fall, then the Office of International Affairs (OIA) will need to issue you a new I-20 with program dates corresponding to the semester of your on-campus enrollment.
-Therefore, please plan to work closely with the OIA before September 1, 2020 to ensure that you are issued an updated I-20 and any health insurance charges are removed from your student account.
+If your current I-20 is for the fall semester and you will not be able to obtain your visa in time to join the University for fall, then the Office of International Affairs (OIA) will need to issue you a new I-20 with program dates corresponding to the semester of your on-campus enrollment.
+Therefore, please plan to work closely with the OIA before September 1, 2021 to ensure that you are issued an updated I-20 and any health insurance charges are removed from your student account.
 The OIA can be reached directly at firstname.lastname@example.org.